Tokyo Olympics digest: Alaskan teen shocks defending champion | DW | 27.07.2021

 Great Britain's Georgia Taylor-Brown was left to rue a tire puncture near the closing stages.
 She rode through the flat to claim silver almost one minute behind Duffy.
 Katie Zaferes of the US finished in bronze.

-Elsewhere in the pool, Russia ended the United States' dominance in the men's 100-meter backstroke, with Russia's Evgeny Rylov taking gold and his teammate Kliment Kolesnikov finishing with silver.
+Elsewhere in the pool, Russian athletes ended the United States' dominance in the men's 100-meter backstroke, with Evgeny Rylov taking gold and his teammate Kliment Kolesnikov finishing with silver.

 It was the first time the team had lost a backstroke race since 1992.
 Defending Olympic champion Ryan Murphy had to settle for bronze.